“Good manners are appreciated as much as bad manners are abhorred.” – Bryant H. McGill

 19. Be a considerate guest

-A good guest adheres to their host’s house rules.
+A good guest adheres to their host’s house rules and maintains the necessary decorum.
 Speaking and listening to the host respectfully, observing and following their table manners, helping in household chores, and thanking the host family before leaving are a few examples to discuss and put to practice from a young age.

 20. Never argue with elders